Parallel sampling of decomposable graphs using Markov chain on junction trees: Numerical performance of the new samplers

 \subsection{Study setup for Gaussian graphical model}

-We simulate 10 datasets from a Gaussian graphical model, each dataset being generated as follows.
-We randomly sample a \(p=50\) vertex decomposable graph \(G\) using an auto-regressive process with lag varying between 1 and 5.
-For a real scalar \(\sigma^{2}>0\) and \(\rho\), we define the nonnegative definite matrix \(\Theta^{-1} \in \RR^{p \times p}\) as
+We simulate 10 datasets from a Gaussian graphical model, each dataset is generated as follows.
+Randomly sample a \(p=50\) vertex decomposable graph \(G\) using an auto-regressive process with lag varying between 1 and 5.
+For a real scalar \(\sigma^{2}>0\) and \(\rho\), define the nonnegative definite matrix \(\Theta^{{-1}} \in \RR^{p \times p}\) as

-and \({\Theta}_{ij} =0\) if \(\cbr{i,j} \not \in G\).
+and \(\Theta_{ij} =0\) if \(\cbr{i,j} \not \in G\).
 We set \(\Theta^{-1}\) as the covariance matrix of a \(p\)-variate zero-mean (for simplicity) Gaussian distribution, for which \(G\) encodes the conditional independence graph.
 We set \(\sigma^{2}=1\), \(\rho=0.9\) and sample 100 data vectors.

 This process results in 10 datasets, each having its own structure dependence graph.
 Figure~\ref{fig:ggm-ture-G} illustrates an example of a sampled decomposable graph \(G\) alongside its adjacency matrix.
 This model is known as the graphical Gaussian intraclass model, used in~\cite{Green01032013,olsson2019bayesian}.
-From~\cite{grone1984positive}, since \(G\) is decomposable and \(\Theta\) restricted to each clique is positive definite, \(\Theta\) exists and is unique.
+From~\cite{grone1984positive}, since \(G\) is decomposable and \(\Theta^{-1}\) restricted to each clique is positive definite, \(\Theta^{{-1}}\) exists and is unique.

-To avoid using our knowledge of the generative model (mimicking real-world conditions), in the posterior sampling, we assign a hyper Wishart prior to \(\Theta\), where for each clique \(C\) the degree of freedom is set \(\delta=5\), with the \(\abr{C}\)-dimensional identity matrix used as the scale matrix.
+To avoid using our knowledge of the generative model (mimicking real-world conditions), in the posterior sampling, we assign a hyper Wishart prior to \(\Theta^{{-1}}\), where for each clique \(C\) the degree of freedom is set \(\delta=5\), with the \(\abr{C}\)-dimensional identity matrix used as the scale matrix.
 This prior leads to a conjugate posterior (as in Appendix~\ref{sec:infer-setup-gauss}).
-Unless otherwise specified, we assign a uniform prior over \(T\) by setting \(\pi(T) \propto 1\).
+We assign a uniform prior over \(T\) by setting \(\pi(T) \propto 1\), unless otherwise specified.